byuitechops/course-settings/README.md

 ## Purpose

-This module sets the course settings as specified in the requirements section in this document for online courses.
+This module sets the course settings for online courses as specified in the requirements section in this document.

 ## How to Install